Centers, Institutes, and Programs

 Located in Spokane, this is a contract research arm of the WSU Institute for Shock Physics in Pullman, and houses a multidisciplinary team of scientists who transform scientific innovations into practical solutions in the areas of energy, national security, advanced materials and sensors, and biomedical applications.

-The WSU Health Science STEM Education Research Center is focused increasing all students’ awareness of, access to, and success in the health sciences professions.
+The WSU Health Science STEM Education Research Center is focused on increasing all students’ awareness of, access to, and success in the health sciences professions.

 Founded in the fall of 2015, this group of researchers at WSU Spokane is focused on improving community health in underserved populations and geographic regions.
 Director of the program is Dedra Buchwald, M.D., founder of Partnership for Native Health, founder of the Washington State Twin Registry, and a former professor of epidemiology and medicine at the University of Washington.